Skip to content

 Causative agent

 Human infection of monkeypox was given its name since 1970 when the first case was reported in the Democratic Republic of Congo (then known as Zaire).
 From that time, most of the reported outbreaks have occurred in Central and West Africa, and some outbreaks outside Africa were found to be related to the imported animals or travelers from Africa.
-Since May 2022, there has been a multi-country outbreak reported from many countries in widely disparate geographical areas globally.
+Since May 2022, there has been a multi-country outbreak reported globally, leading the World Health Organizaton (WHO) to declare mpox as a Public Health Emergency of International Concern (PHEIC) during July 2022 to May 2023.
+In response to another round of outbreak in Africa, the WHO again declared mpox as PHEIC on 14 August 2024.

 Clinical features

-Mpox is usually a self-limited disease with symptoms lasting from 14 to 21 days.
+Mpox is usually a self-limited disease with symptoms lasting from 2 to 4 weeks but may last longer in someone with a weakened immune system.
+Children, pregnant women and people with weakened immune systems also have a higher risk of serious illness and death.
 The case fatality in previous outbreaks has been between 1% and 10%.

 Mode of transmission

 Infection could occur when a person comes into contact with the virus from infected animals, infected humans or contaminated materials.
 Humans could get infected from various wild animals, such as some species of primates, rodents and squirrels, etc., through bite or scratch, or direct contact with their body fluids.
-Human-to-human transmission is also possible through respiratory droplets during prolonged face-to-face contact or direct contact with body fluids.
+Human-to-human transmission is mainly through close contact with infected individuals, such as skin-to-skin, mouth-to-mouth, mouth-to-skin, and sexual contact (transmitted via saliva or body fluids.
+The virus may also be passed to the baby during pregnancy or birth, which may cause serious complications for the baby or the mother.
+However, the likelihood of transmission through respiratory droplets is relatively low.

 Incubation period